Aytya/projects-manager-HL/README.md

-# Go - Service for compiling task lists
+# Go - Project Management Service

-### RESTful API for the Todo List microservice.
+### REST API for managing tasks that include three entities: User, Task, and Project.
+The service support CRUD operations, published on GitHub, embedded in Render, and run using Docker Compose and Makefile.

 ## Getting Started